AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-11-24-Plan-for-Westcott-Oyster-Survival-Testing.md

 - December 12: Clean up and storage of any remaining samples

 People available to help: Steven, Christina, Noah O., Ariana (Dec 10-11 only)

+## tl;dr: what to do at UW during testing

+### Monday Dec 8

+Today is experiment set up and preparation!
+Here are the things to do:

+- Label plastic cups (drinking sized cups, plastic, ordered by Steven) with a number with permanent marker.
+Label them with numbers 1-120.
+- Make three 5-gallon buckets full of Instant Ocean seawater at salinity psu=20-25.
+Leave stored in cold room.
+- Familiarize yourself with the oysters.
+There are four bags of oysters from Westcott in the tanks.
+There are 30 oysters in each bag.
+Each bag contains a different treatment group.
+20 oysters from each bag will go into cups at high temperature and 10 oysters from each bag will go into cups at control temperature.
+There will be 1 oyster per cup.
+- Familiarize yourself with the data sheet.
+Ariana left a printed datasheet on the counter in FTR 213.
+For each oyster, you will record the cup number, group information/tag nubmer of the bag, the date trial started, and whether the oyster is "alive" or "dead" at each time point.
+- Plan schedule for the next day - someone will need to check oysters in the morning, mid day, and before the end of the day.

+### Tuesday Dec 9

+Today is the start of survival trials!
+Here are the things to do:

+- Fill each cup with about 12-14 oz of water (enough to fully submerge the oyster but not too full that the cups spill when moved)
+- Place individual oysters in individual cups. **Record metadata as you load the cups.** Record the bag/group the oyster came from and which temperature it is going to.
+- Place n=10 oysters from each bag at control temperature (on the plastic table next to the large incubator).
+- Place n=20 oysters from each bag at high temperature (inside the large incubator set at 37-38°C).
+- Randomize the location of the cups in the incubator so that the groups are distributed between different shelves.
+- Record the time oysters were added into the incubator on the data sheet.
+This is the first time point.
+Record "alive" for every oyster for this time point.
+- Check the oysters again at mid day (about 3-4 hours after the start).
+Record whether each oyster is alive or dead at this time point.
+Record the time.
+Record all data on the data sheet.
+- Record the temperature in 5 cups in the incubator and at the control table.
+Write down these measurements on the back of the data seet.
+- Check the oysters again at the end of the day (about 6-7 hours after the start).
+Record whether each oyster is alive or dead at this time point.
+Record the time.
+Record all data on the data sheet.
+- Record the temperature in 5 cups in the incubator and at the control table.
+Write down these measurements on the back of the data seet.

+### Wednesday Dec 10

+Ariana will be on campus today to help.
+Here are the things to do:

+- Continue survival measurements as done on Tuesday (replicate the same procedure recording the new time each measurement is done at morning, mid day, and before end of day.
+- Ariana will prepare supplies for sampling (control oysters only) and resazurin measurements (control oysters only)
+- Ariana will run resazurin trials on gill tissue of control oysters if there is time
+- Ariana will coordinate sampling of oyster tissue if survival trials are nearing completion (nearing mortality targets).
+This will include labeling tubes and dissecting control oysters.
+- If resazurin trials and dissections are done on Wednesday, Ariana will need 1-2 people to assist.

+### Thursday Dec 11

+Ariana will run resazurin trials on gill tissue of control oysters if more trials need to be conducted.
+Ariana will also coordinate sampling of oyster tissue if this is continued.
+1-2 people to assist would be appreciated if sampling is not completed on Wednesday.

+### Friday Dec 12

+Today is experiment clean up!
+This includes rinsing cups, disposing of oysters, cleaning/feeding tanks, cleaning resazurin plates, or any other clean up needed.

 ## Sample size and groups to transport